digital-work-lab/handbook/index.md

 - Section 40: [Funding](docs/40-funding)
 - Section 50: [Service](docs/50-service/)

 Each section has a unique number, which helps us to organize handbook documents and files on our shared [data store](docs/10-lab/10_processes/10.05.systems-overview.html#nextcloud){: target="_blank"}.
-For example, theses are in section [30.40](docs/30-teaching/30_processes/30.40.theses.html).

 There are external repositories for the following teaching offers: